 When using the customer support ticketing system, some of the most important pieces of data that the technicians need are the product versions of the components involved.
-In most cases, we need at least the CentreStack Build Number, and the Windows Client, Server Agent, and/or Mac Client versions (if applicable).
+In most cases, we need at least the CentreStack URL, Build Number, and the Windows Client, Server Agent, and/or Mac Client versions (if applicable).
 For issues with any of the Client software, we also would like to know the specific Operating System (Example: Windows 10 Pro 64bit version 1703).

 - CentreStack version